jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 **For our tile-based world:** Think of each grid cell as a Sudoku cell, but instead of numbers, we're placing tiles.
 Each tile has sockets, and we define constraint rules about which socket types can connect to each other.

-Let's see this in action with a step-by-step demonstration using the following water tiles.
-We'll learn how constraints propagate to form a coherent landscape:
+Let's see this in action using the following water tiles.
+We'll learn how constraints propagate to form a coherent environment:

 <div class="columns is-mobile is-centered">
 <div class="column is-narrow">